AhmedGodaa/Kubernetes/README.md

 touch k8s-app-test-chart/templates/service.yaml
 ```

-- update some values in the values.yaml
+- Update some values in the values.yaml

 ```yaml
 replicaCount: 1